Moreholidays December Bacon Day

 When is Festivus Day?
 This holiday is always observed on December 23

 Are you feeling a little left out!?
 You don’t celebrate Christmas or Chanukah.
 Kwanzaa just isn’t your thing.
 And, you don’t even know what or when the Ramadan or Dilawi holidays are.
-Well, you can celebrate this December 23 holiday.
+Well, you can celebrate during this December 23 holiday.
 Today is Festivus Day.
 The slogan for today is “Festivus for the Restivus!”

 Come and experience the joy and the Miracle of Festivus.
 One might say that this holiday is a miracle in itself.